 Fellow Since 1998

-This profile was prepared when Dan Satriana was elected to the Ashoka Fellowship in 1998.
+This description of Dan Satriana's work was prepared when Dan Satriana was elected to the Ashoka Fellowship in 1998.

 Dan Satriana, an anthropologist whose focus is effective sociocultural work, is stepping into a public education gap about HIV/AIDS and communicating with a wide audience in Indonesia through the ready resource of commercial radio.